More Medications Facts

 History

 Escitalopram was developed in a short time space of 3.5 years by the Danish pharmaceutical company Lundbeck.
-By comparison, it normally takes 5-6 years to develop a new drug.
-Lexapro (escitalopram oxalate) was developed by isolating a part of the citalopram HBr molecule, known as an isomer.
+By comparison, new drug development process normally takes 5-6 years.
+Escitalopram oxalate was developed by isolating a part of the citalopram HBr molecule, known as an isomer.

 In the summer of 1997, H. Lundbeck A/S and Forest Laboratories, Inc. decided to develop escitalopram for the treatment of depression.
 Two years later, in August 1999, the first patients participated in the clinical studies which provide the clinical documentation for marketing authorisation.
 The pivotal clinical phase III studies were already completed in June 2000, and the first clinical results were publicly presented in December 2000 2.